WordPress/gutenberg/packages/scripts/README.md

 To update an existing project to a new version of `@wordpress/scripts`, open the [changelog](https://github.com/WordPress/gutenberg/blob/master/packages/scripts/CHANGELOG.md), find the version you’re currently on (check `package.json` in the top-level directory of your project), and apply the migration instructions for the newer versions.

 In most cases bumping the `@wordpress/scripts` version in `package.json` and running `npm install` in the root folder of your project should be enough, but it’s good to check the [changelog](https://github.com/WordPress/gutenberg/blob/master/packages/scripts/CHANGELOG.md) for potential breaking changes.
+There is also `update-packages` script included in this package that aims to automate the process of updating WordPress dependencies in your projects.

 We commit to keeping the breaking changes minimal so you can upgrade `@wordpress/scripts` as seamless as possible.